-So what does that have to do with Sangiovese?
+What does that have to do with Sangiovese?
 Easy.
-What we—the attendees of the Tuscan classes and your humble narrator—found in our tasting excursions during the three days was that the character, and for that matter the structure, of the Sangiovese grape is immutable and unstoppable.
-That try as winemakers often do, the character of Sangiovese shows through like a bright light; and the structure, while not quite like the dominatrix commonly known as Nebbiolo, never takes any prisoners.
+What we—the attendees of the Tuscan classes and your humble narrator—found in our tasting excursions during the three days was that the character, and for that matter the structure, of the Sangiovese grape is immutable, and in a way, unstoppable.
+That try as winemakers often do, the character of Sangiovese shows through like a bright light; the structure, while not quite like the dominatrix commonly known as Nebbiolo, never takes any prisoners.
 Here are some further thoughts on the tastings of one of my favorite of all grapes.

-A great line up wines that really showed the tremendous impact of the Chianti Classico 2000 project has had and will continue to have on the Chianti Classico wines for decades to come.
+A great line up wines really showed the tremendous impact of the Chianti Classico 2000 project has had and will continue to have on the Chianti Classico appellation for decades to come.
 The high quality of the wines was also the biggest discovery of the three days for the class attendees.
-Here’s an encapsulation of markers we as a group came up with for the wines:
+Here’s an encapsulation of markers we as a group came up with for the wines.

-Predominantly tart/sour red fruits such as sour cherry, red raspberry, pomegranate, and rhubarb.
+Fruit: predominantly tart/sour red fruits including sour cherry, red raspberry, pomegranate, and rhubarb.

-Floral (usually dried flowers or potpourri), anise or red licorice, sandalwood, leather, bitter herbs (usually dried), iodine, tomato/tomato leaf.
+Non-fruit: floral (usually dried flowers or potpourri), anise or red licorice, sandalwood, leather, bitter herbs (usually dried), iodine, and tomato/tomato leaf.

-Mushroom/truffle, forest floor, su bois, and other soil elements.
-Add a pronounced chalky note from the galestro soils.
+Earth: mushroom/truffle, forest floor, su bois, and other soil elements.
+Add a pronounced chalky note from galestro soils.

-Overall the major variations in the wines had to do with the use of Cabernet and Merlot which contributed a darker fruit character and the use of small French barrique which added more spice elements.
+Overall, major variations in the wines had to do with the inclusion of Cabernet and Merlot, which contributed a darker fruit character; also the use of small French barriques which added more spice elements.

 Favorites of the flight: 2008 Felsina “Berardenga,” 2008 Fontodi Riserva “Vigna del Sorbo,” and the 2007 Monteraponi Riserva “Baron Ugo.”

 Day two and we’re definitely not in Kansas anymore.
-Several major differences in the wines from the day before were immediately apparent: first, an almost complete lack of chalk/limestone character in the Vino Nobile wines as these soils are infrequently found in the Montepulciano region.
+Several major differences from the Chianti Classico the day before were immediately apparent.
+First, an almost complete lack of chalk/limestone character in the Vino Nobile wines, as these soils are infrequently found in the Montepulciano region.
 The Vino Nobiles also consistently showed more dark fruit character probably due to the laws allowing for the blending of up to 30% non-Sangiovese grapes (including 5% white grapes).
-Longer cask aging compared to Chianti Classico also made for more wood influence which was not always positive as the overall winemaking of the flight was inconsistent in terms of hygiene.
-Here’s a snapshot of the general style of the wines:
+Longer cask aging compared to Chianti Classico also made for more wood influence, which was not always positive as the overall winemaking of the flight was inconsistent in terms of hygiene.
+Here’s a snapshot of the general style of the wines.

-More dark fruit and plum/prune character overall.
-Still the sour cherry and cherry pit, especially on the finish.
+Fruit: more dark fruit and plum-prune character overall.
+Still sour cherry and cherry pit, especially on the finish.

-The oak regimen was all over the map.
+Oak: the oak regimen was all over the map.
 Lots of traditional large Slavonian barrels mixed with large and small French cooperage.
-One of the wines even had partial American oak barrique.
-Momma mia!
-Imagine your pappardelle pasta with wild boar and a splash of maple syrup.
+One of the wines even had partial American oak barrique (!).
+Imagine a pappardelle pasta with wild boar and a splash of maple syrup.
 You get the idea.
-Just a bit outside …
+In baseball terms, just a bit outside …

 Favorite wines: the shining star of the flight was the 2008 Poliziano, a remarkably elegant, complex and seamless wine.
 The 2008 Lodola Nuova and 2008 Il Greppo were also outstanding.

 A packed house for the third tasting.
 After all, how often does one get to taste ten Brunellos in a single sitting?
-Overall the wine quality was far better than the Vino Nobile flight the day before and easily as good as day one.
-However, what was interesting was that for the first time ripeness and alcohol level played a key role in determining wine style.
-About 30% of the wines sported levels up to 15% with very ripe, even stewed fruit characteristics.
+Overall, the wine quality was far better than the Vino Nobile flight the day before and easily as good as day one.
+However, what was interesting, was that for the first time ripeness and alcohol levels played a key role in determining wine style.
+About 30% of the wines displayed alcohol levels up to 15% with very ripe, even stewed fruit characteristics.
 The riper wines also tended to display a medicinal, mentholated note and a lack of floral qualities.
 Wines that stayed at or below the 14% level tended reflect more pure red fruits with lifted floral notes.
-Oak regimen also played a key role in the style of finished wines with the riper bottlings consistently showing more new wood influence because of the use of smaller barriques.
-Combine that with ripe fruit and high alcohol and you have the magic recipe for what might be called the “international style.”
-Here’s a snapshot of the overall wine style:
+Oak regimen also played a key role in determining the style of finished wines, with the riper bottlings consistently showing more new wood influence due to the use of smaller barriques.
+Combine that with ripe fruit and high alcohol and you have the recipe for what might be called the “international style.”
+Here’s a snapshot of the overall wine style.

-Dried roses/potpourri, anise and red licorice, leather, menthol/mentolatum.
+Non fruit: dried roses/potpourri, anise and red licorice, leather, and menthol.

-Both inorganic and organic earth notes as in rocks and dirt: the same pronounced chalkiness as Chianti Classico in some wines combined with the rich truffle dark earth notes of Vino Nobile.
+Earth: both inorganic and organic earth notes; the same pronounced chalkiness as Chianti Classico in some wines combined with the rich truffle dark earth notes of Vino Nobile.
 Truly, the best of both worlds.

-Vanilla, brown spice, toast, smoke, caramel, cola, root beer.
+Oak: vanilla, brown spice, toast, smoke, caramel, cola, and root beer.

-Overall, the Brunellos were the most powerful and large-scaled wines of the three days and again very high quality in terms of winemaking.
-The wines also command the highest average retail price per bottle of the three appellations--and they deserve it.
+Overall, the Brunellos were the most powerful and large-scaled wines of the three days with very high quality across the board in terms of winemaking.
+The wines also command the highest average retail price per bottle of the three appellations–and they deserve it.